khmelnitskiianton/HashTable/README.md

 > [GCC](https://microsin.net/programming/avr/gcc-inline-functions.html) does not embed any functions when optimization is not being done, except if you specify the always_inline attribute for the function `inline __attribute__((always_inline))`.
 That's why if you work with -O0 GCC will not done insertion  with only `inline` (I find out it in profilier).

 New time of stress test - 1044157965 ticks.
-No boost on `-O3` because on this level of optimization it make functions inlined itself.
+No boost on `-O3` because on this level of optimization it makes functions inlined itself.

 1. **Hash Optimization:**